tacianosilva/eng-software-2/tarefas/20231/mdouglas630/tarefa01.md

 | Maicon       | Python Developer, JavaScript, React, Next.js                                                                         |
 | Raquel       | Manager and Javascript Developer, React, Nexjtjs, Python, C, PostgreSQL                                        |
 | Renata       | Javascript Developer, Python, Django                                                                         |

+## Django
+Django is a powerful and popular web framework for Python.
+It was created in 2003 by Adrian Holovaty and Simon Willison as a way to build news websites quickly and easily.
+Django follows the model-view-template (MVT) pattern and provides many features such as authentication, database abstraction, URL routing, template engine, and more.
+Django is designed to help developers create web applications that are fast, secure, scalable, and maintainable.
+Django is free and open source and has a large and active community of users and contributors